ERP software Stands for Enterprise Resource Planning. It is a process by which a company integrates and manages the essential parts of its business.

 Apprise is an ERP software that is designed to improve the processes at every step like from manufacturing to production to delivery by streamlining operations and reducing costs.

 It is mobile compatible, which allows remote access to the software through a mobile-optimized site or the Android or iOS applications.

 BatchMaster lets your inventory be easily controlled based on quality status, units of measurement, expiration date, lot number, and strength.

-Formulas can easily be changed to satisfy nutritional or physical targets.
+Users can easily change its formulas to satisfy nutritional or physical targets.
 Labeling, reports, transactional audit reports, and shipping documentation can keep you in line with industry regulations.